This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate, I earn from qualifying purchases.

 Place Hat Piece right sides together, matching at dart seam.
 Lean darts in opposite direction and pin.

 Sew at 1/2” (1.27cm) seam allowance around hat, leaving opening as indicated on pattern (red dotted line).
 Use stretch stitch as you will be stretching the hat to fit over baby’s head.
-Consult your sewing machine manual if you aren’t sure which stitch to use.
+For more information about stretch stitches, check out How to Sew Knits Fabric or consult your sewing machine manual.

-Backstitch at either end of the opening.
-Backstitching makes sure the stitch doesn’t come undone at the openings.
+NOTE 1: Back stitch at either end of the opening to make sure the stitch doesn’t come undone at the openings.

 Press seam allowance open with iron and Tailor’s ham.